trsvchn/calabar/docs/notes/drive.rst

 Copying from Drive
 ------------------

-If you need to copy a file or a folder from your (now mounted) Drive to your Colab instance use the following method:
+If you need to copy a file or a folder from your (now mounted) Drive to your Colab instance use the ``cp`` method:

 ::